MCP

 ### What is MCP?

-MCP (Model Context Protocol) enables AI assistants like Claude, Cursor, and ChatGPT to connect directly to your data sources through secure connections.
-With Dot's MCP integration, AI assistants can query your business data while maintaining all your existing permissions and setup.
+MCP (Model Context Protocol) lets AI assistants like Claude, Cursor, and ChatGPT connect directly to your data sources through secure connections.
+With Dot's MCP integration, your assistant can query your business data while respecting all of your existing Dot permissions and setup.

 {% hint style="success" %}